fletchjp/MERG-Arduino-Software/fcpp/Readme.md

 These will be noted here.

+### src/fcpp_prelude.h

-src/fcpp_prelude.h  Added copyright and explanation of the need for the file.
+Added copyright and explanation of the need for the file.

+### src/fcpp/prelude.h

-src/fcpp/prelude.h  Added code for MaybeLike test to be used in unjust().
+Added code for MaybeLike test to be used in unjust().
 Also code for EitherLike test.
+Identify and fix a bug in the code.

+### src/fcpp/functor.h

+Add some explanation.